Mercado dos Lavradores

 Poncha!

 When visiting Madeira, you must try the local drink called poncha.
 Poncha is a strong alcoholic beverage made with passion fruit, sugarcane brandy, honey, lemon, and ice.
-You can find it in almost any cafe in Madeira, but we recommend going to "Rei Da Poncha" in Funchal to taste this tropical drink.
-It's the go-to place for poncha in Funchal.
-They offer a wide variety of flavors on the menu, and if you can't decide, you can also order a poncha tasting where you get a little bit of each flavor in a shot glass.
-NB!
-They only take cash.
+You can find it in almost any cafe in Madeira, but we recommend the ones listed.

 Nothing tastes better than a fresh poncha!